ingbrandon/react-native-disable-battery-optimizations-android/README.md

 });

 // for direct whitelisting app with Instant Dialogue
-//The user will be taken to a screen where they can indicate that they are willing to suspend portions of Doze mode effects on your app.
+// The user will be taken to a screen where they can indicate that they are willing to suspend portions of Doze mode effects on your app.
-Note: Play store will not allow using this method, and will allow only as an exception
+// Note: Play store will not allow using this method, and will allow only as an exception

 RNDisableBatteryOptimizationsAndroid.enableBackgroundServicesDialogue();